APogue/APogue.github.io/_drafts/2024-10-22-Protest-activities-UCLA-handling.md

 Thesis1: It becomes more clear that a pattern of bias existed during the major protest (which was garnering media attention) when the administration began releasing statements acknowledging problems, but deliberately avoided condemnation or promises to take action against alleged perpetrators of harassment and violence.

+Thesis2: "Violence" had been occurring all along, but it was the failure by the administration to adequately respond that drew larger and larger crowds to the encampment night after night.

+Thesis3: This failure to identify and address this pattern of behavior by the administration also left the UCPD Chief without the proper intel to adequately plan or be adequately prepared.

-Thesis2: When things got completely out of hand, even after police arrived they did nothing.
-When all was said and done, Thomas took the brunt of the blame.
+Thesis4: On April 30th, when things got completely out of hand, even after police arrived they did nothing.

+Thesis5: Thomas took all the blame

+Thesis6: But UCPD by policy functions as "operational execution" as opposed to "strategic direction" which is controlled by school administrators (Wade statement)

 ### Administrative messaging